After purchasing this course, sign in to the site and scroll down this page to the bottom. Click on the link to the module 1 there. Enjoy!

 Juliette de Bairacli Levy was a modern herbalist with a commitment to learning from nature.
 She spent decades of her life living with gypsy folk, discovering the art of sustainable nature cure from those who were close to plants and animals and slept under the stars.
 Juliette was a pioneer for natural veterinary care, reminding us that the gifts of plant medicines are there for the betterment of animal, human and earth.
 Her many books, poems and stories reveal her compassionate and connected approach to herbalism and she is a beloved figure in the history of herbalism.

-This course encompasses three learning units with a bonus unit.
+This course encompasses four units total and each unit takes around one hour to complete.
 It is self paced, online and loving curated with instructional videos and plentiful resources.
 Learning resources include fully downloadable module book, recipes, recipe cards, monographs and bottle labels.

 Heroines of Herbalism is suitable for:

 - Anyone with previous experience in herbalism such as students and practitioners of herbalism or naturopathy.